 Pros of Gallery Representation.

 Ostensibly, every artist craves the prestige being in a gallery offers and the relief of having someone else handle marketing and sell their artwork.
-That’s because contracting with a third party to promote and sell their work is the ideal situation for artists who don’t like dealing with the public or working on marketing.
+That’s because contracting with a third party to promote and sell their work is ideal for artists who don’t like dealing with the public or working on marketing.
 Outsourcing things you don’t like or lack skills to do makes sense on some levels for some artists.

 Cons of Gallery Representation.